Small Business & Start-ups: Part Three: Employees and Contractors

 It is important that any relationship based on either or both the actions of the parties or the written agreement between the parties reflect accurately both the intended relationship from the perspective of both parties as well as the actual relationship as tested against the factors above.
-This is important since the final, proper characterization of a payer/worker relationship can have implications on many legal obligations including:
+This is particularly important since the final, proper characterization of a payer/worker relationship can have implications on many legal obligations including:

-Income Tax – if employed the Canada Income Tax Act will apply, which means the organisation has (and had) an obligation to withhold income tax from the pay and may be liable to pay the taxes it ought to have paid in addition to paying penalties, fines and interest.
-An organisation is not responsible for withholding and subsequently paying neither a contractor’s income taxes nor any other payments required by the Income Tax Act.
-The Employment Insurance Act and Canada Pension Plan Act will also likely apply in which case the organisation can be liable to pay further unpaid contributions, penalties and fines.
+Income Tax – if employed the Canada Income Tax Act will apply, which means the organization has (and had) an obligation to withhold income tax from the pay and may be liable to pay the taxes it ought to have paid in addition to paying penalties, fines and interest.
+An organization is not responsible for withholding and subsequently paying neither a contractor’s income taxes nor any other payments required by the Income Tax Act.
+The Employment Insurance Act and Canada Pension Plan Act will also likely apply in which case the organization can be liable to pay further unpaid contributions, penalties and fines.

-Goods & Services Tax – if contracted for services, the Canada Excise Tax Act will apply which means generally that contractors should submit invoices to an organisation to receive payment for the work done and, after reaching the prescribed annual threshold, contractors must register with the Canada Revenue Agency (CRA), obtain a GST/HST number and begin charging GST/HST and provide such organisation with this number when invoicing.
+Goods & Services Tax – if contracted for services, the Canada Excise Tax Act will apply which means generally that contractors should submit invoices to an organization to receive payment for the work done and, after reaching the prescribed annual threshold, contractors must register with the Canada Revenue Agency (CRA), obtain a GST/HST number and begin charging GST/HST and provide such organization with this number when invoicing.
 Provincial sales tax may apply in certain circumstances as well.

 Provincial Employment Standards – if employed then a number of provincial legislation will apply like the British Columbia Employment Standards Act which has a with a number of possible implications like unpaid vacation pay, overtime, leave benefits and notice periods for termination.